innogames/canirunit/README.md

 - Check for **Database** installation
   - Check if database with specified version is installed e.g. `PostgreSQL is 9.3.*`

+It supports [Semantic Versioning (SemVer)](http://semver.org/) and you can use all formats for version checks that are available in composer.
+Click [here](https://getcomposer.org/doc/articles/versions.md) for more information.

 ## Installation

  1. `git clone` this repository.